-Before we move on, it is useful to observe how equation (5) speaks to the conceptualization of contemporary income differences in Figure 1.
-In the depicted illustration a collection of the countries are on their - parallel - balanced growth paths when t becomes "large", whereas another country (group of countries) is stuck in stagnation.
-It it clear that the implied income variation at this juncture is attributable to both factors that influence the location of the steady state growth path and factors that influence whether the process has begun at all.
-That is, the observed cross sectional variation in income (log ($y [\tau_2, \hat{y}2^]$) - log (\bar{y})) is partly due to "neoclassical factors" (that influence \hat{y}2^) and partly due to the difference in timing of the take-off τ_2 .
-More generally, the fact that A{τ} enters into equation (5) implies that even though two countries may have identical \hat{y}^ they do not necessarily attain the same growth path; if one were more technologically sophisticated initially this effect will linger, as shown in Figure 1.
-This is the "decomposition" that equation (5) captures.
+If we examine the countries at time t (say the year 2000) it is clear that observed cross-country income variation is attributable to both factors that influence the location of the steady state growth path and factors that influence whether the process has begun at all.
+That is, the observed cross sectional variation in income $(\log(y[\tau_2, \hat{y}2^])-\log(\overline{y}))$ is partly due to "neoclassical factors" (that influence \hat{y}2^) and partly due to the difference in timing of the take-off τ_2 .
+More generally, the fact that A_τ enters into Eq.
+(5) implies that even though two countries may have identical \hat{y}^ they do not necessarily attain the same growth path; if one were more technologically sophisticated initially this effect will linger, as shown in Fig. 1.
+This is the "decomposition" that Eq.
+(5) captures.

-In order to take equation (5) to the data a few issues need to be addressed up front.
+In order to take Eq.
+(5) to the data a few issues need to be addressed up front.
 The first issue is how to date the "take-off"; τ in the derivations above.
 Based on the literature on unified growth theory, the year of the onset of the fertility transition should be a good proxy for τ (Galor, 2010b).
-While our preferred measure of τ thus is the year of the onset of the fertility transition, we also explore an alternative indicator of the take-off: the "year of industrialization", which is determined
+While our preferred measure of τ thus is the year of the onset of the fertility transition, we also explore an alternative indicator of the take-off: the "year of industrialization", which is determined as the year in which employment in industry exceeds that in agriculture.7 These data are described below.